gilch/drython/README.md

 There's an easier way.
 Drython provides *executable* data structures that are both simpler than AST, and are easier to work with than text.
-Drython specifically avoids using ast and bytecode manipulation, so it's portable across implementations.
+Drython specifically avoids using ast and bytecode manipulation, so it's portable across implementations, including CPython2.7/3.1+, PyPy, Jython, and IronPython.

 ## Drython's statement module ##